Glossary

 Authentication

-Verifying the identity of a user, process, or device, often as a prerequisite
+Verifying the identity of a user, process, or device, is often a prerequisite to allowing access to resources in a system.

 Authentication Factors

-Authentication using two or more factors to achieve authentication.
+Authentication uses two or more factors to achieve authentication.
 Factors include: (i) something you know (e.g., password/personal identification number [PIN]); (ii) something you have (e.g., cryptographic identification device, token); or (iii) something you are (e.g., biometric).

 Authorization